Cyber Threat Intelligence - Blockchain Investigations

 Now, it’s time to translate the intel we collected into actors, events, and attributes.
 First things first, remember that thing about the offensive approach?
 Well, in the data, I noticed a couple of things.

-• The time the server was last started/restarted and the duration it has been running.
+The time the server was last started/restarted and the duration it has been running and Details about the current hosts and requests being processed.

 And more other juicy intel, but we keep moving as per the playbook.
 So, two profiles of interest showed up in the data regarding site “A”: one labeled as Admin and another as a vendor.
 Both were engaged in multiple activities like leaking sensitive data and such.
 I decided to focus more on gathering information about these profiles.